Pauleen2020/AI-CW-Part-1/README.md

 To train the NN, we take an 'ideal' gait, and take the first frame, pass this into the NN, then train based on the differences to the output and the input + 1, we then take the second frame (2:24) and train based on differences between the output and input(3:24)

+For the activation function chosen, we experimented with all four but settled with leaky RELU via trial and error.
+Sigmoid was tried first, but the NN would quickly stop adjustintg and would collapse to a constant output for all 300 frames.
+Tanh was a slight improvement, but like sigmoid it still saturates, in this case it would flip between +- 1.
+For sequential mapping, we require smooth transitions while the NN would learn trivial attractors too easily.
+Plain Relu would also repeat a constant output like Sigmoid.
+This is because any negative input would be killed by RELU due to any negative input outputting 0.
+This killed most frames, forcing a constant output.
+Leaky RELU works best as it outputs a small negative value for negative inputs, unlike Plain RELU which outputs 0.
+Neurons don't instantly die if there is a negative output so this allowed the NN to actually get a solution that was not alternating or constant.